ASA bans Huel and Zoe ads for failing to disclose links to Steven Bartlett

 “Because the ad omitted material information about Steven Bartlett being an investor in Zoe, we concluded that it was misleading.”

-The regulator also banned an audio advert for Huel in 2022, in which Bartlett promoted Huel’s iced coffee caramel-flavour drink during a segment on his highly successful podcast The Diary Of A CEO show.
+The regulator also banned a podcast advert for Huel in 2022, in which Bartlett said during a segment on his highly successful The Diary Of A CEO show that he had “become hooked on” an iced coffee caramel-flavour Huel drink.